Oktosha/42-submit-action/README.md

 Todo:

 + Better parameters
-    * passing author and commit message as optional parameter (for manual dispatch)
+    * passing author and commit message as optional parameter (can be especially nice for manual dispatch)
-    * option to deduce the author and the message from the latest commit
 + Test commiting the whole repo and subdirs
     * multiple submitted dirs
     * submodules handling